quran/quran-ios/README.md

 ### QuranTextKit
 A quranic text kit to search and retrieve quran, translations and tafseers text.

-## Libraries to Open Source Soon

-The following are libraries we are going to open source soon.

 ### QuranMadaniData

 The data for the madani Quran.